This very intense story tells what happens to a girl who loses her family when a strong tornado hits her city in Elizabeth, Missouri.

 When the tornado hits, Jersey is home alone and goes to the basement.
 She later finds out her mom and Marin are among the 129 dead.
 Ronnie eventually comes back to the wreckage of the house and takes Jersey to stay at a motel, but he is emotionally devastated, and decides he cannot take care of Jersey.
 He drives her three hours away to the home of her father’s parents, people Jersey didn’t even know existed.
 She had not previously met her dad, Clay.

 Clay and his wife are mean drunks, and their two girls are even more vicious.
 Clay’s parents – ostensibly Jersey’s grandparents, aren’t much better.
 Clay’s sister is the only one who even shows a spark of humanity, but she has her own burdens, and not much time for Jersey.
-Jersey begs her BFF Dani back in Elizabeth to ask her mom to come get her, but Dani’s mom calls Ronnie instead.
+Jersey runs off and begs her BFF Dani back in Elizabeth to ask her mom to come get her, but Dani’s mom calls Ronnie instead.

 As time passes, however, Jersey starts to see that the truth isn’t always black and white, and what her mom told her was only one side of the story.
 And her grandparents have infinite patience, even when Jersey herself knows she is being “unfair, and selfish and ugly.”
 She is somewhat astonished to observe that her grandparents seemed to understand what she was going through, and “they’d acted like… family.
 Like they were offering a place to belong.
 I just had to take it.”